 A binder is a legal agreement issued by either an agent or an insurer to provide temporary evidence of insurance until a policy can be issued.
-Binders should contain definite time limits and should be in writing.
-And binders should clearly designate the insurer with which the risk is bound.
+Binders should contain definite time limits and be physically written down.
+Binders should clearly designate the insurer with which the risk is bound.

-Binders are helpful because they allow you to have proof of coverage during certain periods.
+Binders are helpful because they allow you to have proof of coverage during certain irregular periods.
 For example, having proof of coverage while waiting for your new insurance policy to arrive in the mail.
-Binders allow you to show proof of coverage to a lender while waiting for a new policy to start.
+Binders can allow you to demonstrate proof of coverage to a lender while waiting for a new policy to start.